rbehzad/Project0/README.md

 # onlineMarket-project
-a andoid app for buying and selling stuff you can access to server by [this address](https://github.com/SyHoMadara/online-market-project-server).
+An andoid app for buying and selling stuff you can access to server by [this address](https://github.com/SyHoMadara/online-market-project-server).